Square789/PydayNightFunkin/README.md

 # PydayNightFunkin
  This is a rewrite of (accidentally half of HaxeFlixel and) Friday Night Funkin' in python and some Cython.
 Why?
 "Beep boop funny", camelCase looks ugly and as a proof to no-one that the `PlayState.hx` monolith is the worst, that would be why.
- Not a lot is done, but you can at least click through some menus and partake in a few non-recorded, non-penalized vowel-screaming contests.
+ Not a lot is done, but you can at least click through some menus and partake in a few non-recorded vowel-screaming contests.

 ## Used libraries:
   - pyglet ([Github](https://www.github.com/pyglet/pyglet))